lvillasen/RedPitaya-Hello-World-FPGA/README.md

 # RedPitaya Hello World without changing the FPGA

-If you do not want to program the FPGA of the RedPitaya you can use its Memory Map as shown here: https://github.com/lvillasen/RedPitaya-Hello-World-Software/
+If you do not want to re-program the FPGA of the RedPitaya, you can use its standard memory map with C code as shown here: https://github.com/lvillasen/RedPitaya-Hello-World-Software/

 # RedPitaya-Hello-World to program the FPGA

-Simple projects to program the FPGA of the RedPitaya board that illustrate the use of standard IPs from Vivado in combination with modules written in Verilog.
+Simple projects to re-program the FPGA of the RedPitaya board that illustrate the use of standard IPs from Vivado in combination with modules written in Verilog.
 Tested with Vivado v2019.1, see https://www.xilinx.com/support/download.html.

 It includes 4 simple projects: